dbohdan/recur/README.md

 - `stdout.flush() -> None`, `stderr.flush() -> None` — if recur is running with `-O`/`--hold-stdout` or `-E`/`--hold-stderr` respectively, recur will output the command's buffered standard output or standard error after evaluating the condition.
   The output is printed whether the condition is true or false, and also if `exit` is called.
-  These methods do nothing without their respective options.
+  These methods cannot be called without their respective options because the objects are `None`.
 - `stdin.search`, `stdout.search`, and `stderr.search` with signature `search(pattern: str, *, group: int | None = None, default: Any = None) -> Any` — match a [Go regular expression](https://pkg.go.dev/regexp) against standard input, standard output, or standard error.
   `pattern` uses the [RE2 syntax](https://github.com/google/re2/wiki/Syntax).
   If `group` is not specified, the function returns a list of submatches (with the full match as the first element) or `default` if no match is found.